-Factory big block 70-72 Camaro's used a low rise intake and shorter motor mounts to fit under a flat hood.
-In 1970 the high performance solid lifter big blocks used an aluminum intake on the L78 & LS6 motors.
-The aluminum intakes were used on the large square port cylinder heads.
+Factory big block 70-72 Camaro's used a low rise intake and shorter frame mounts to fit under a flat hood.

-There are ways to save weight on a big block cars by using aluminum engine parts (heads & intake) and not having AC.
-That alone could put you at the same weight or possibly less than a small block depending on options.
+There are ways to save weight on a big block cars by using aluminum engine parts (heads, intake, water pump) and not having AC.
+That alone could put you at the same weight or possibly less than a small block with AC.
 I've seen a 1970 build sheets where a factory small block car used the same front springs as a factory big block car.

 72’s used the same clam shell mount as the small block

-Sorry I meant to say frame mounts for the engine.
+Sorry I meant to say frame mounts above and not engine mounts.
 The big block cars and Z28's used a shorter frame mount for hood clearance.
 Not sure when the last year was for that... guessing 1972?? since that was the last year for the aluminum intake on the Z28 and the big block in a Camaro.